New York, Philadelphia and Norfolk Railroad: Demise

-In 1956, the PRR and Norfolk Southern tried to get the planned Chesapeake Bay Tunnel to include railroad tracks but were unsuccessful and when the tunnel opened it dealt a serious blow to rail demand on the peninsula.
+In 1956, the PRR and Norfolk Southern tried to get the planned Chesapeake Bay Bridge–Tunnel to include railroad tracks but were unsuccessful and when the tunnel opened in 1964 it dealt a serious blow to rail demand on the peninsula.

 In 1968 the railroad moved with all of the other PRR properties to the Penn Central, where the NYP&N ceased as an entity.
 The Penn Central declared bankruptcy just two years later.

 Penn Central abandoned the Cape Charles-Kiptopeke branch, which was down to two agricultural supply customers, in 1972.
 The Nature Conservancy purchased the abandoned right-of-way in 1985 and the track was removed.

-The remaining rail line became part of Conrail which first made plans to abandon the rail line south of Pocomoke City, but Northampton and Accomack counties intervened and moved operations between a series of short line railroads.
-The Virginia and Maryland Railroad owned the line and operated freight service on it between Pocomoke City, Maryland, and Norfolk, Virginia from 1977 to 1981.
+After Southern Railway declined to buy the line, the remaining rail line became part of Conrail.
+Conrail made plans to abandon the rail line south of Pocomoke City but Northampton and Accomack counties leased the line south of there, along with the car float and the track and land at Little Creek in Virginia Beach.
+Over the years it moved operations between a series of short line railroads.
+The Virginia and Maryland Railroad operated freight service on it between Pocomoke City, Maryland, and Norfolk, Virginia from 1977 to 1981.
 In 1981 the Eastern Shore Railroad took over operations and, to keep the line running, Northampton and Accomack counties bought the line in 1986.
 In 2006, Cassatt Management, LLC. took over the ESHR and changed the name to the Bay Coast Railroad.
-It ceased operations on May 18, 2018 and the Delmarva Central Railroad took over operations.
-It merged the line from Pocomoke City to Hallwood, Virginia into its Delmarva Subdivision and abandoned the line between Hallwood and Cape Charles.
+It ceased operations on May 18, 2018, and the Delmarva Central Railroad took over operations a month later.
+It merged the line from Pocomoke City to Hallwood, Virginia into its Delmarva Subdivision and abandoned the line between Hallwood and Cape Charles as well as the car float.
 Service on the Norfolk side was taken over by the Buckingham Branch Railroad.

 Legacy

 Railroad

-The railroad from Pocomoke City to Hammond is an active rail line owned by Canonie Atlantic Company, which is in turn owned by the Accomack-Northampton Transportation District Commission (A-NTDC).
-Delmarva Central Railroad operates it.
+The railroad from Delmar to Hammond is active rail line.
+The part south of Pocomoke City is owned by Canonie Atlantic Company, which is in turn owned by the Accomack-Northampton Transportation District Commission (A-NTDC).
+The line between Delmar and Pocomoke City is owned by Norfolk Southern as part of their Delmarva Subdivision; as is the Crisfield Industrial Track extending 1.2 miles south from Kings Creek.
+All of this is operated by the Delmarva Central Railroad.